Skip to main content

 View Answer:

 Interview Response: No, The import must be given a relative or absolute URL in the browser.
-Modules that do not have a url path getting defined as "bare" modules, and such modules get blocked for import.
+They are not allowed in browser imports as they require a resolver to locate the file.
+Browser imports use relative or absolute URLs to specify the module's location.
+Modules that do not have a url path get defined as "bare" modules, and such modules get blocked for import.

 Code Example: